rapiddweller/rapiddweller-benerator-ce/docs/introduction_to_benerator.md

 ![](assets/grafik2.png)

-## State of the benerator
+## State of the Benerator

-benerator is developed and continuously extended and improved since June 2006\. benerator is mainly used and tested best for data file and database data generation, for these applications benerator should help you for almost all your data generation needs out of the box - and extending benerator for specific needs is easy.
+Benerator is developed and continuously extended and improved since June 2006\.
+Benerator is mainly used and tested best for data file and database data generation, for these applications Benerator should help you for almost all your data generation needs out of the box - and extending Benerator for specific needs is easy.

-XML-Schema, on the other hand, allows for an extraordinarily wide range of features. benerator's XML support is limited to features that are useful for generating XML data structures (no mixed content) and does not yet support all variants possible with XML schema.
+XML-Schema, on the other hand, allows for an extraordinarily wide range of features.
+Benerator's XML support is limited to features that are useful for generating XML data structures (no mixed content) and does not yet support all variants possible with XML schema.
 The elements `<unique>`, `<key>` and `<keyRef>` cannot be handled automatically, but require manual configuration.
 The following features are not yet implemented: `<group>`
 , `<import>`, `<all>` and `<sequence>` with minCount != 1 or maxCount != 1\.
-If you need support for some of these, please contact me.
+If you need support for some of these, please contact us.

 ## Building Blocks